 possible symptom and procedures followed for the child to be collected, self-isolate and tested before returning to preschool.

-- Parents are asked to clean lunch boxes and water bottles thoroughly before coming to preschool and again once
+- Parents are asked to clean lunch boxes and bags thoroughly before coming to preschool and again once

 - Parents are asked to supply their child’s lunch in containers that the child can independently manage, to minimise

 handling of the items by other people.

 - We will have water in cups on the

 water table for during the session.
 Milk and water will be offered at lunch and snack time.

 - Snacks will continue to be provided by the preschool.
 They will be prepared and dished out by the staff, rather